Baguette: History

 A less direct link can be made with deck or steam ovens.
 These combine a traditional gas-fired oven and a brick oven, a thick "deck" of stone or firebrick heated by natural gas instead of wood.
 The first steam oven was brought to Paris in the early 19th century by August Zang, who also introduced Vienna bread (pain viennois) and the croissant, and whom some French sources thus credit with originating the baguette.

 Deck ovens heated to over 200 C use steam injection to allow the crust to expand before setting, thus creating a lighter, airier loaf, and to melt the dextrose on the bread's surface, giving a slightly glazed effect.

 In April 1944, a competition called Le Grand Prix de la Baguette began in France to determine who made the best baguettes.
 Nearly 200 bakers compete each year in front of a 14-judge panel following strict guidelines.
 They are judged based on baking, appearance, smell, taste, and crumb.
 The winner receives €4000 and supplies France's president with their daily bread for that year until a new winner is chosen.

 Following the World Wars, French bakers began baking a whiter, softer baguette that contrasted with the darker loaves produced because of rationing during the wars.
 These doughs took less time to ferment and used more additives but had significantly less taste.
 They also began using pre-made dough and molds.
 The average consumption of bread fell from 600 grams/day in the early 1900s to 170 grams/day in 1986.

 In 1993, the French Parliament passed Le Décret Pain (The Bread Decree).
 Le Décret Pain states that breads under the name of pain maison (homemade bread) must be "fully kneaded, shaped, and baked at their place of sale."
 This decree also placed strict guidelines on what pain traditionnel français (traditional French bread) is allowed to be made of, banning pre-made dough from being used for traditional French baguettes.

+Since 1994, the city of Paris awards the Grand prix de la baguette de tradition française de la ville de Paris for the best baguette in the city.